SuperMayo/mayerowitz.io/src/routes/(app)/blog/substack-what-are-aa/+page.md

 category: "video games"
 tags: ["video games", "business", "data science"]
 published: true
-description: "A data-driven taxonomy of games scope.
+description: "A data-driven taxonomy of game scopes.
 (On Substack)"
 SEO_description: |
     Instead of fuzzy labels like 'indie' and 'AA', I use a data-driven approach to classify video games based based on their actual scope.
 ---